Antelope Park: Leaving Day

-It seems appropriate that my last day here would have a light drizzle of rain.
+It seems appropriate that my last day in Zimbabwe would have a light drizzle of rain.
 The air is cool as I wake up and shower for the last time.
-The last shower in the showers with only two options, really hot or cold, depending on if the fire has been burning under the water tanks they use.
+The last shower with only two options, boiling or cold, depending on if the fire has been burning under the water tanks.

-Most of my stuff was packed the previous night, so I get up and put some finishing touches on the photo-book I signed up to do with my pictures.
-Supposedly they are going to use it at the store in the lodge, but my guess is it will be filed away with the other photographer pictures.
+Most of my stuff was packed the previous night, so after showering I put some finishing touches on the photo-book I signed up to do with my pictures.
+Supposedly they are going to use it at the store in the lodge, but my guess is it will be filed away with the other photographer’s pictures.
 I roll my bag out of my little room for the last time and set up the POS Mac they had me using and pulled up my project.
-Nothing much more needed, just adjusting some text and tweaking the framing, as a few of the girls who are leaving at the same time as me begin to roll out of their room with continued comments on the appropriateness of the weather, before the five of us load into the van that will be driving us back to the airport in Harare.
+Nothing much more needed, just adjusting some text and tweaking the framing.
+A few of the girls who are leaving at the same time as me roll out of their rooms with continued comments on the appropriateness of the weather, before the five of us load into the van that will drive us back to the airport in Harare.